-The following are the changes to the Laws of the Game for the 2022/23 edition.
-For each change, the new/amended/additional wording is given, together with the old wording, where appropriate - followed by an explanation of the change.
+The following are the changes to the Laws of the Game for the 2024/25 edition.
+For each change, the amended or additional wording is provided together with the previous wording, where appropriate, followed by an explanation of the change.